-There are no provisions in the UAE Federal Law No. 26 of 1981 (the Maritime Code) setting out the arresting party's obligation to provide counter-security and this is dealt with at the discretion of the judge relying on article 252 of UAE Federal Law No. 11 of 1992 (the Civil Procedures Law) on the general rules of sequestrations which are applicable to all arrests, including ships arrests.
+There are no provisions in the UAE Federal Law No. 26 of 1981 (the Maritime Code) setting out the arresting party's obligation to provide counter-security and this is dealt with at the discretion of the judge.
+This is a difficult aspect of the process because the claimant does not know with certainty whether or not he will be required to put up counter-security and, if so, how much.
+The UAE Court will not accept P&I letters of undertaking as forms of security, so counter-security normally takes the form of cash or a local bank guarantee.